 The spawn is spread onto the compost, by hand or with a rake like tool and once the spawn is level with the compost, the temperature is maintained at 75 degrees Fahrenheit and the humidity is kept high to prevent the spawn or the compost surface from drying out.

-It takes time for the spawn to completely colonize the compost.
+It takes time for the spawn to completely colonize the composting organisms.
 Usually it can take up-to 14 to 21 days.
 It depends on the distribution of spawn on the compost and the temperature and moisture level.
 Once the spawn has taken over the compost, preparation for the next phase is done.

 PHASE II – CASING